 For a period when I was young, feeling alienated and misunderstood by my family and fellow Aussies, I desperately convinced myself I was adopted after being born in Sidney to a foreign tourist couple passing through on vacation.
 When I had collected all of the relevant information supporting my theory, I confronted my supposed parents.
 They acted shockingly blasé, offering only a slippery, Anything's possible.
 Shortly after that non-denial, watching telly in these false parents' rumpus room, with those sliding glass doors and floor-to-ceiling blinds, I first saw Sanford & Son.
 Despite its farcical nature, no—somehow because of it—I perked up in my brown beanbag, my toes in the shag carpet.
 Even through the snorting laughter and unintelligible deaf person noises my brother was making at Fred Sanford's possible heart attack, I felt the Sanford's combative familial relationship resonate within me deeply.
 If my parents were anywhere, they were there, in America.
 Yet, even after I matured and mostly abandoned my adoption theory, I have still secretly wanted to live in America, in a junkyard if necessary, with an American man whose love for me is of such teeming intensity he relies on a facade of anger and discontent to keep from expressing his true feelings.
 In America, I learned from S & S and other bits of telly that followed, people may seem simple or even disinterested on the surface (as they almost always are in my homeland), but what lies beneath is a torrent of passion and raw humanity.
 I have long ago made a pact with myself to study Americana, to one day travel there, to become American.

 Because you see, here in Sydney, surrounded by nothing but Aussie drones, and without anything resembling Fred Sanford's tough love, I have become a whore.
-Not in the traditional manner, which my dictionary right here describes as "A woman who engages in promiscuous sexual intercourse for money," but, rather, as one engaging for money in the act of watching promiscuous sexual intercourse that is itself performed for money.
+Not in the traditional manner, which my dictionary right here describes as "A woman who engages in promiscuous sexual intercourse for money," but, rather, as one engaging for money in the act of watching promiscuous sexual intercourse, itself performed for money.
 The distressing but true condition for my being a porn harlot is my employment at Australia's infamous censorship board, the Office of Film and Literature Classification, in Sydney.
-Such a job can be thoroughly unpleasant, and it is with uncharacteristic regret that I must let the tape of S & S expire so that I may finish the tedious paperwork on its classification, and quickly.
+Such a job can be thoroughly unpleasant, and it is with uncharacteristic regret I must let the tape of S & S expire so I may finish the tedious paperwork on its classification, and quickly.
 For I have a date tonight.
 It is a very special, American date, and there is an errand to run beforehand.

 Generally, the Yanks I meet here in Australia express shock, in bars such as the Sydney Planet Hollywood or the Darlinghurst Hard Rock Cafe, or after I use their cameras to take photos of them striking a pose on the steps of the Opera House, that I work at the Office, classifying, among other things, but mostly, pornography.
 Once I divulge, in my practiced American English, my mediums: VHS, DVD, CD-ROM, 16MM, magazines, their faces seem to alight, imagining an amusement park of sex.
 But the truth is, when you see hundreds of bastards fuck or get fucked every week, all faking it, and all for money, there's nothing to it anymore.
 If this is an amusement park, it's one where the fun never starts.